 Mailing Production Options

-aup_dlvtyp integer n Australia Post delivery service type - 0 for priority or 1 for regular (default).
+aup_dlvtyp integer No Australia Post delivery service type: 0 for priority or 1 for regular (default)

-force_c4 boolean n Set to true to use c4 envelope stock.
+force_c4 boolean No Set to true to use C4 envelope stock

 Letter Metadata